 Abstract

 Physicians have performed surgeries for many decades in various settings, and these surgeries can offer different benefits to the patients and the providers.
 Conversely, anxiety has been a great concern due to the perception of the patients irrespective of the benefits gained from the office-based environment.
-This study has a crucial target for evaluating the impacts that the preoperative education can offer to the perception of the patients regarding the anxiety before they may undergo the office-based anesthesia for the urology procedures.
+This study has a crucial target for evaluating the impacts that preoperative education can offer on the perception of patients regarding anxiety before they may undergo office-based anaesthesia for urology procedures.

 Introduction

-Anxiety is among the comprehensive response to stress, which is present in the patients scheduled for the office-based anesthesia and surgery.
-The surgery is carried in the private office of the physician, which is never accredited by the state or the national organization as the ambulatory center for surgery or as the hospital.
-The practice is not a modern concept even if it has undergone the significant expansion (Parveen, 2016).
-The assessment of the presence of the anxiety as well as quantifying it becomes a challenge with pain.
+Anxiety is among the comprehensive responses to stress, which is present in patients scheduled for office-based anaesthesia and surgery.
+The surgery is carried out in the private office of the physician, which is never accredited by the state or the national organization as the ambulatory centre for surgery or as the hospital.
+The practice is not a modern concept, even if it has undergone significant expansion (Parveen, 2016).
+The assessment of the presence of anxiety, as well as quantifying it, becomes a challenge with pain.

 Background

-With the diminishing reimbursement of the healthcare and the growing demand of consumer, the significant portion of the healthcare delivery shifts from the in-patient environments to the outpatient facilities and to the offices of the physicians.
-The office-based procedures are also called the Wild West of the healthcare, and it continues to advance in high pace with around 12 million of the procedures carried annually (Yoo et al., 2015).
-The office-based environs provide the improved access together with the convenience of the providers and the patients.
-The office-based practices are also cost-effective as compared to various practice settings.
-Moreover, the office-based practices are never subjected to the similar state, local, and even the federal regulations in comparison to the hospitals or the centers of the ambulatory surgical.
+With the diminishing reimbursement of healthcare and the growing demand of consumers, a significant portion of the healthcare delivery shifts from the in-patient environments to the outpatient facilities and to the offices of the physicians.
+Office-based procedures are also called the Wild West of healthcare, and they continue to advance at a high pace, with around 12 million procedures carried out annually (Yoo et al., 2015).
+The office-based environs provide improved access together with the convenience of the providers and the patients.
+Office-based practices are also cost-effective compared to various practice settings.
+Moreover, office-based practices are never subjected to similar state, local, and even federal regulations in comparison to hospitals or centres of ambulatory surgery.

 Conceptual Framework

-People still observe that procedures carried in the offices increase in variety as well as the complexity.
-In most cases, the patients have high comorbidities, and the office personnel is always unprepared of handling the complications (Taneja & Shah, 2017).
-Moreover, the office procedures catch the attention of the public due to the highly publicized malpractices fatalities and the claims.
+People still observe that procedures carried out in the offices increase in variety as well as complexity.
+In most cases, the patients have high comorbidities, and the office personnel is always unprepared to handle the complications (Taneja & Shah, 2017).
+Moreover, the office procedures catch the attention of the public due to the highly publicized malpractices, fatalities and claims.

-This project intends to discuss the effects of the pre-operative education on the perception of the patients concerning the anxiety before they undergo the office-based anesthesia for the urology procedures.
-Various literature has depicted that the office-based settings are suitable for the satisfaction of patients since they provide the same safety (Guo, 2015).
-In that case, such environment is highly convenient as well as advantageous to both the parties involved in performing the urology surgeries.
+This project intends to discuss the effects of pre-operative education on the perception of patients concerning anxiety before they undergo office-based anaesthesia for urology procedures.
+Various literature has depicted that office-based settings are suitable for the satisfaction of patients since they provide the same safety (Guo, 2015).
+In that case, such an environment is highly convenient as well as advantageous to both the parties involved in performing the urology surgeries.

 Research Questions